 What is Bush Morning Glory?

 The bush morning glory plant (Convolvulus cneorum) is a beautiful, silvery foliaged shrub that comes from the Mediterranean region of Europe.
-It has a neat, dense round shape and grows 2-4′ tall by 2-4′ wide.
-This evergreen plant is also quite hardy but it can be damaged by temperatures below 15°F. (-9 C).
+It has a neat, dense round shape and grows 2 to 4 foot tall by 2 to 4 foot wide (61 cm. to 1 m.).
+This evergreen plant is also quite hardy, but it can be damaged by temperatures below 15 degrees F. (-9 C.).

-Its funnel-shaped, showy, three-inch flowers are white with a pink tint.
+Its funnel-shaped, showy, 3 inch (8 cm.) flowers are white with a pink tint.
 Bees and other nectar loving critters are drawn to these flowers.
 The bush morning glory plant is drought tolerant, although it does need some additional water in the desert.
 It requires very good drainage and lean soil, as it is susceptible to root rot and other fungal diseases.